LeMat Revolver: Civil War use

 LeMat hoped to market his adaptable revolver as a primary sidearm for dragoons and other mounted troops.
 He entered into a partnership with P. G. T. Beauregard (at that time a major in the U.S. Army) in April 1859 to market his handgun to the U.S. Army.
 Beauregard, besides being LeMat's cousin, was one of the first U.S. Army officers to resign and join the Confederacy.

 When war broke out, LeMat received Confederate contracts to produce 5,000 revolvers, and plans were laid to manufacture the gun abroad and then import them into the Confederacy, which lacked the necessary facilities to produce the weapon locally.
 Confederate gun runners were able to slip shipments of the gun through the U.S. Navy blockade, and it is estimated that about 2,500 made it into Confederate service.

-In addition to General Beauregard and Colonel LeMat, LeMat's revolver was used by such famous Confederate officers as Major Generals Braxton Bragg, J. E. B. Stuart, Richard H. Anderson, and Captain Henry Wirz.
+In addition to General Beauregard and Colonel LeMat, LeMat's revolver was used by such famous Confederate officers as Major Generals Braxton Bragg, Stonewall Jackson, J. E. B. Stuart, Richard H. Anderson, and Captain Henry Wirz.
 Confederate Major General J. E. B. Stuart "was known to favor the LeMat revolver".
 General Beauregard's personal engraved LeMat, which he carried throughout the war, is preserved at the Museum of the Confederacy in Richmond, Virginia.